reena-rathod/Animated-Dapp-/README.md

-Its aweb 3 based Decentralised gaming application built using HTML,CSS and Javascript with Animations.
+Its a web 3 based Decentralised gaming application built using HTML,CSS and Javascript with Animations.